alexbudmsft/dbgscript/docs/Ruby/DbgScript.rst

    ``addr`` must be a valid (accessible) address.
 This will be 8 bytes on an x64 target.

+.. method:: read_string(addr [, count]) -> String

+   Read an ANSI string from the target process starting at `addr`.
+   `count` (optional) specifies the maximum number of characters to read.

+   .. versionadded:: 1.0.4

 .. method:: read_bytes(addr, count) -> String

    Read `count` bytes from `addr`.